ScholCommLab/facebook-hidden-engagement/README.md

 Workshop proposal submitted to the 2019 Altmetrics Workshop.
 Oct 11, 2019, Stirling, Scotland.

-### 2.2 «Article» How much research shared on Facebook is hidden from public view?
+### 2.2 «Journal Article» How much research shared on Facebook is hidden from public view?
+[WIP]
 > A comparison of public and private online activity around PLOS ONE papers

 *Authors: Asura Enkhbayar, Stefanie Haustein, Germana Barata, Juan Pablo Alperin*